Gheorghe Andronic

-Gheorghe "Gicu" Andronic (born 25 September 1991) is a Moldovan international footballer who plays as a midfielder for Milsami Orhei.
+Gheorghe "Gicu" Andronic (born 25 September 1991) is a Moldovan international footballer who plays as a midfielder.

 Career

 A product of Zimbru Chişinău academy, Andronic had his professional debut for the club in the 2008–09 season.
 In December 2009 he went on trial at Croatian powerhouse GNK Dinamo Zagreb at the time when manager Krunoslav Jurčić in charge, and went on to sign a five-year contract with Dinamo in the 2010 winter transfer window.

 Andronic plays as middle-fielder, and manager Krunoslav Jurčić and director of football Zoran Mamić decided to send him on loan spell at Dinamo Zagreb's satellite club NK Lokomotiva.
 In the following 2010–11 season it was agreed that Andronic would be sent on loan to HNK Gorica, club that competes in Croatian second division.
 Andronic debuted for Gorica in the 91st minute of the 12th round in 2010/11 season of 2.
 HNL with a 93rd-minute assist for a second goal in a 0–2 away win to HNK Suhopolje.
 On 22 February 2011, resigned his contract with GNK Dinamo Zagreb and joined to Swedish club IFK Värnamo.